LostInCompilation/RangeBasedForLoop-WithCounter/README.md

 ## Description
 With this small header utility you can easily add an index variable to Range Based For Loops, without any verbose code.
-You can basically use any STL-Container, `std::initializer_list` or custom types derived from them. l-Values and r-Values are both supported.
-Additionally you can specify a counter offset, to start counting at a different value than zero.
+You can use any STL-Container, `std::initializer_list` or custom types derived from them. l-Values and r-Values are both supported.
+Additionally you can specify a **counter offset**, to start counting at a different value than zero (see [Using an offset](#using-an-offset-for-index)).

-*Reverse counting (start index at number of elements in container and count down to zero) is currently in development and will be added shortly.*
+**Reverse counting** is also supported in two different variants.
+Reversing the enumeration of the elements itself (start with last element in container) or just reverse the index variable (start index at number of elements in container and count down to zero).
+Both modes can be combined (see [Reverse](#reverse)).

 ### Motivation
 While declaring a separate counter variable right above the Range Based For Loop would work, it adds quite some verbosity to the code.
 Also the counter variable's scope would be valid outside of the loop too, which can lead to some nasty name clashes.